The Car…

 The Result

-You can really tell the improvement coming from using quality speakers, and the addition of more power via the after market amps.
+You can really tell the improvement that comes from using quality speakers and the addition of more power via the aftermarket amps.

-The rear speakers don’t give as much mid and bass as I would expect, I believe this is because the stock Bose amp is outputting specific frequency bands to the speakers, so there isn’t much I can do about that until I replace the Bose Amp with the MoBridge DSP in the next phase.
-This will allow me to set equalisation curves for each channel.
+The rear speakers don’t give as much mid and bass as I would expect.
+I believe this is because the stock Bose amp is outputting specific frequency bands to the speakers, so there isn’t much I can do about that until I replace the Bose amp with the MoBridge DSP in the next phase.
+This will allow me to set equalization curves for each channel.

-I also want to get the miniDSP UMIK-1 calibrated USB measurement microphone and use it with R.E.W.
-Room Eq Wizard, so that I can properly test and measure the channel outputs, so I can tune the audio system properly.
+I also want to get the miniDSP UMIK-1 calibrated USB measurement microphone and use it with Room Eq Wizard (R.E.W.), so that I can properly test and measure the channel outputs and tune the audio system properly.

-I’ll create a post of that stage in due course.
+I’ll create a post about that stage in due course.

 Exploring new worlds!